 - Minimize job hazards.
 Evaluate the workplace and look for accident-prone areas and fix them.

 - Have proper job descriptions and classifications.
-Employees should only do what they are hired for.
+Employees should only do what they need to do.
 They should not be working on other things that are not in their duties and responsibilities.

 - Have a substance-free workplace.
 Prior to hiring, make sure that each applicant understands workplace policy on drugs and alcohol.
 Employers can require mandatory pre-employment drug testing and random testing for employees.